-A case interview is a more specialized and technical format.
-You will be provided with a scenario involving a business problem similar to those you would encounter on the job and asked to offer a solution.
+In a case interview you’re given a scenario involving a business problem similar to those you would encounter on the job and asked to offer a solution.
 So far, this may sound a bit like the common interview questions about how you might respond to an irate client, et cetera, but it’s different, and not just because the question is more detailed.

 In the case format, the interviewers are not only looking for a good answer; they’re looking for the entire process you use to come up with your answer.
 They want to see how you work by observing you in action.

 More than for any other type of interview, there are extensive resources online to help you prepare, including sample cases.
 The companies at which you plan to interview may offer specific guidance on their websites.
-You might take a look at Boston Consulting Group’s case interview site and McKinsey & Company’s, for a start.
+If not, you might take a look at Boston Consulting Group’s case interview site and McKinsey & Company’s, for a start.
 Other websites, such as www.consultingcase101.com, offer resources relevant to a wide range of companies.
-Some universities offer case interview workshops.
+Some colleges offer case interview workshops.

 Some overall tips for success include the following:

-- Ask for a moment to consider the case.
+- Ask for a moment to consider the case before answering.
 If no time limit is offered, a minute or two is usually acceptable, while five minutes is too much.

 - Be methodical in your approach.
 Formulate a hypothesis.